 Voting by Proxy

 Voting by proxy means appointing someone else to vote on your behalf.
-The deadline to appoint a proxy is 5pm on Tuesday 25 April.
-You can obtain an application form from your local Electoral Services Office or one can be downloaded here.
+The deadline to appoint a proxy is 5pm on Wednesday 29 April.
+You can obtain an application form from your local Electoral Services Office or download a proxy voting application form.